cuhsat/epiphyte/README.md

 Structure
 ---------
-A `frame` is structured according to the following format:
+A `frame` is build according to the following format:
 ```
 LINK (20 bytes) | DATA (n bytes)
 ```